|

 Kuyahoora Valley Historical Society, formed in the early 1980s, is the regional historical society housed at the Newport Historical Center.
 It serves the Towns of Newport, Fairfield, Russia, and Norway, and the villages of Poland, Cold Brook, Newport, and Middleville.
 They have bi-monthly meetings which meet in the different communities, depending on program content and the season of the year.
 The president of the Society is George Dieffenbacher.
 The Society's materials and artifacts are housed at the Newport Historical Center, which the Town and Village of Newport maintain for their public records and the office of their historian, Muriel Fenner and her assistant Pat McKerrow.
 (We regret to tell all of Newport's friends that historian Marge Foss passed away in 1999.)
 Read the Newport Historical Center listing for the types of records available.

-Norway Historical Center
+Norway History Center

 The Town of Norway acquired the 1830 Baptist Church, which was dedicated